sapegin/washingcode-book/manuscript/book.md

 And any hack should be explained in a `HACK` or `FIXME` comment.

 `TODO` comments are _okay_ too, if you add a ticket number when something will be done.
-Otherwise they are just dreams, than likely will never come true.
+Otherwise they are just dreams, that likely will never come true.

 But there are several kinds of comments that you should never write.